Friction Materials

 Balance

-Refers to the stability between the front and rear brakes.
+Refers to the even distribution of braking force between the front and rear brakes, ensuring stability and control during deceleration.

 Bleeding

-The process by which overheated or spoiled brake fluid and air bubbles are removed from the brake system.
+The process of removing overheated or contaminated brake fluid and air bubbles from the brake system to maintain optimal hydraulic pressure and braking efficiency.

 Brake Drum